applied-systems-biology/jipipe-website/content/documentation-data-api/_index.md

 Additionally, the data API incorporates elements from the JSON API to store metadata.

-The following graph gives an overview how these relate to tech other.
+The following graph gives an overview how these relate to tech other:

 {{<mermaid align="left">}}
 graph LR;